Finance for PG study is not automatic. You may get offered a place but be asked to provide your own finance

 Always write to the course provider in the first instance who will tell you whether financial support is available

 Funding, if you are offered it, consists usually of payment of fees and a grant to cover living expenses.

-Use the Postgraduate Funding Guide in the Careers Service to check your likely source.
-This will at least help you to know whether you would be eligible for funding from a particular grant-awarding body.
+Use the Postgraduate Funding Guide in the Employability & Careers Centre to check your likely source.
+This will at least help you to find out whether you would be eligible for funding from a particular grant-awarding body

 If you are not offered a grant, there are other possible sources of finance.
 These include institutional studentships, scholarships and awards, research assistantships, Career Development Loans and trusts and charities.
-Details are available in the Careers Service.
+Details are available in the Employability & Careers Centre

 You could also consider studying part-time since this will spread the fee payment over a longer period and may enable you to support yourself through simultaneous employment.

 Masters Study - You can gain a postgraduate scholarship from FindAMasters.com and win your share of £12,000 on offer.
 It is available for all subject areas at any university currently listed on FindAMasters.com

 PhD Study - You can gain a postgraduate scholarship from FindAPhD.com and win your share of £12,000 on offer.
 It is available for all subjects at any university currently listed on FindAPhD.com